 The event will allow for networking and knowledge sharing so that attendees can leave with ideas for improving their work on JASMIN.
 The conference will be a mixture of user presentations, updates from the JASMIN team and poster sessions.
 The JASMIN team will share information about existing and new services that are of interest to the community.

-The conference will be preceded by a hands-on training workshop on Monday 15th June covering the topics detailed here (training workshop spaces will be limited and registration is separate).
+The conference will be preceded by a hands-on training workshop on DATE TBC covering the topics detailed here (training workshop spaces will be limited and registration is separate).

 Abstract submissions open